Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 The handling process in mailbox operation consists of the following steps.

 1. SPE mailbox fetches the PSA client call parameters from NSPE mailbox.
-   Proper protection and synchronization should be implemented in mailbox to guarantee that the operations are not interfered by NSPE mailbox operations or Inter-Processor Communication interrupt handler.
+   Proper protection and synchronization must be implemented in mailbox to guarantee that the operations are not interfered with by NSPE mailbox operations or Inter-Processor Communication interrupt handler.
    If a queue is maintained inside TF-M core, SPE mailbox can fetch multiple PSA client calls together into the queue, to save the time of synchronization between two cores.